laserpilot/Guide_To_Cameras_Interactive_Installations/README.md

 ### Infrared Cameras
 ![infraredimage](images/infrared.jpg)

+Infrared cameras have historically been one of the most important tools for artists working with interactive installations.
+In earlier years, an abundance of installations were set up in dark spaces for either aesthetic reasons or due to the technological limitations of display technology - aka dim projectors.
+In recent years, as installations move into well lit spaces and tracking algorithms improve, infrared camera relevance has started to shift.
+However, they still have some unique capabilities that come in handy for certain types of installations.

-These are really an essential tool for anyone working with interactive installations.
-Our visible light goes from 400-700nm, but certain cameras have the ability to see from 700-1000nm.
-This allows you to hide tracking lights (IR LED's or IR floodlights) and do other tracking of things not visible to the human eye.
+As a quick primer, visible light goes from 400-700nm, but certain cameras have the ability to see infrared light from 700-900nm.
+This allows you to capture things that are not visible to the human eye, like IR tracking lights or a dark space illuminated by infrared light.
+Most cameras that aren't marketed as exclusively IR capable have infrared filters that block IR light, but in some cases, that filter can be manually removed.
+In order to limit a camera's ability to only see in infrared light, some may need filters that block all visible light - more info on that [here](http://www.flong.com/blog/2010/a-brief-note-on-infrared-filters-87-vs-87c/)

-The <a href="http://www.amazon.co.uk/dp/B000W3YQ1Y/?tag=creativenet-21" target="_blank">Playstation Eye</a> is sort of the go-to for a lot of these applications (it's used in projects like the <a href="http://www.eyewriter.org/">Eyewriter</a>) because it does 60fps (or higher!), has a range of lenses you can buy, and it's pretty cheap for the quality. <a href="http://createdigitalmotion.com/2009/08/trick-out-your-ps3-eye-webcam-best-cam-for-vision-augmented-reality/">Read more about it here</a>.
-It will need to be modified and requires a visible light filter to only get the IR bands.
-It is also a great option as a regular RGB cam since it has variable focus and you can <a href="http://peauproductions.com/store/index.php?main_page=product_info&amp;products_id=2">buy extra lenses</a> for it to get wide or narrow angles.
+There isn't a specific go-to camera for infrared these days.
+You can modify certain RGB cameras by removing their infrared filter..................[WIP]

 For the next level up, the other common one is the <a href="http://www.ptgrey.com/products/fireflymv/fireflymv_usb_firewire_cmos_camera.asp">Point Grey Firefly</a>.
 One tip for this one is to go ahead and buy only the monochrome version of this camera, as the color version has the additional color filter layers that can impact image quality and response.
 I stick with the firewire version of this camera for the bandwidth, but that can limit you on cable length (you can really only get firewire out about 10-15ft without using a repeater or amplifer, so keep that in mind when building equipment lists).
 The Firefly will also take a range of lenses that give you an insanely large aperture of around 1.4-1.2f and will be able to give you a much brighter image than a standard webcam.
 You WILL need a visible light filter for the Firefly to only get IR bands though.
 See Golan Levin's article on <a href="http://www.flong.com/blog/2010/a-brief-note-on-infrared-filters-87-vs-87c/">choosing the right IR filter for your application</a>.
 In addition to the Point Grey, you can check out these cameras from <a href="http://www.theimagingsource.com/en_US/products/cameras/">Imaging Source</a>.

-When choosing these higher end cameras, also make note of their sensor size.
-A larger sensor will potentially increase your output resolution and decrease sensor noise, but you are left with a smaller range of lens choices.
-The happy medium seems to be a 1/3" sensor with a CS mount for the widest range of options.

 **Connection Types:** USB 2 (Playstation Eye or another webcam - modified), USB 3 (Point Grey Flea 3), Kinect's IR cam, Composite/Firewire (old Sonycam's with night vision)